 Often times people pay very little attention to venting the crankcase pressure.

-can occur.
-You can develop oil leaks from the gasket or seals, you can have oil
+occur.
+You can develop oil leaks from the gasket or seals, you can have oil build up

 I have often seen people use a tiny 1/4" hose.
 I have also seen people use big

-about a 1/4 inch inside diameter.
-I have often seen the hose taped together and
+a 1/4 inch inside diameter.
+I have often seen the hose taped together and either

-the catch tank.
+catch tank.
 It provides the lowest crank case pressure possible.
 The catch tank is

 mounted on the rear bearing hanger by two of the bearing bolts.
-Notice
+Notice how short

 The hose can't get caught in the chain or burnt on the exhaust.